adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 .. hint::

-    Repeated :py:meth:`.Kpoints.points` or :py:meth:`.Kpoints.flat_points` can be used to restore the position of high symmetry points in the path.
+    Repeated :py:meth:`.Kpoints.points` or :py:meth:`.Kpoints.flat_points` can be used to restore the position of high-symmetry points in the path.